It’s a scary thought, isn’t it?

 - Develop a science fictional species that communicates without language.
 Consider Whorf’s hypothesis, and explore how the lack of language might affect their behavior.
 How would they persuade each other?
 Would they be more creative?
 Write down five plot ideas.

 - Read The Character Most Writers Get Wrong.
 Notice that this type of character, the INTJ, doesn’t think in words as much as other MBTI types.
 Consider that language is socially constructed and that INTJs are the type least constrained by social convention.
-If language does affect thought, and INTJs don’t think in words, how much of that is the reason for INTJ’s other behaviors (fierce independence, excels at theoretical thought and highly creative approaches, resents manipulation)?
+If language does affect thought, and INTJs don’t think in words, how much of that is the reason for other common INTJ behaviors?
 How might a character like this succumb to or resist language traps?
 Write down five plot ideas using this method.

 - Are children more creative because they have yet to fully internalize language?
 How much does language play a role in repressing creativity in adults?
 Create a child character who slowly loses creativity as he learns language.